ankushaggarwal/pymecht/joss-paper/paper.md

 - Enforcing incompressibility in a finite element simulation can be numerically challenging, necessitating approaches such as Lagrange multiplier with a three-field formulation.
 Instead, in `pyMechT`, the incompressibility is analytically enforced *exactly*, thus making the results more robust.

 - The fast nature of simulations in `pyMechT` makes it feasible to run $\mathcal{O}(10^5)$ simulations in several minutes, thus facilitating Monte Carlo and Bayesian inference.
+This adds the capability of calculating, not only the mean response, but also the confidence intervals of model fits and predictions.

 - The reference zero-stress state of biological tissues can be unknown or ambiguous.
 Moreover, the biological tissues are heterogeneous, with multiple layers each of varying properties.
 These aspects are non-trivial to incorporate in a finite element simulation, due to the need for recreating the geometry and/or incompatability of the initial state.
 However, it is straightforward to simulate these in `pyMechT`.

+Additionally, there are alternative tools that can perform constitutive model fits.
+However, many of these are developed in-house and not aimed at general wider community development and usage.
+[Hyperfit](https://www.hyperfit.cz/home.php) is a commercial software for constitutive model fitting, with the advantage of having a graphical user interface, but is not free/open-source.
+Lastly, most of the existing tools do not incorporate Bayesian inference and layered structures, and these capabilities set `pyMechT` apart.

 # Uses in literature
 `pyMechT` has been used for Bayesian model selection based on extensive planar biaxial extension data [@AGGARWAL2023105657].
 This work required rapid simulation of varied constitutive models, which was facilitated by `pyMechT`.
 Similarly, the Bayesian inference via Markov Chain Monte Carlo in `pyMechT` was used to infer the distribution of aortic biomechanical and geometrical properties based on in-vivo measurements (as likelihood) and ex-vivo biaxial extension data (as prior distribution) [@Aggarwal2025].
 Moreover, data-driven model developed in @AGGARWAL2023115812 has been used in `pyMechT` via the `splineI1` and `splineI1I4` material models.